SimonHiesl/scramble_analysis/data/README.md

 # Generating Scramble

-For the random states scramble, the [min2phase](https://github.com/lilborgo/min2phaseCXX) algorithm was used.
+For the random state scrambles, the [min2phase](https://github.com/lilborgo/min2phaseCXX) algorithm was used.

 ### Usage: